Engee documentation

 Details

-Carrier dissipation time after the diode has stopped conducting current.
+The time of carrier dissipation after the diode has stopped conducting current.

 Dependencies

-To use this parameter, set the parameter Charge dynamics to .
-Use transit time and carrier lifetime.
+To use this parameter, set for the parameter Charge dynamics meaning Use transit time and carrier lifetime.

 Units